Lift Workspace

 To understand where potential new members were getting lost, I compiled a sitemap, conducted a UX audit, and defined key user tasks.

-Methods: Site mapping, benchmarking, UX audit, IA audit, competitive analysis, usability testing
+Methods: Usability testing, benchmarking, UX audit, IA audit, competitive analysis

 Step 1: Testing the target audience